dga1t/elysia-task-tracker/README.md

 # Elysia Task Tracker

-A clean-architecture backend service for managing tasks using Bun, Elysia, Drizzle ORM, PostgreSQL, and Redis.
+A backend service for managing tasks using Bun, Elysia, Drizzle ORM, PostgreSQL, and Redis.

 ## Project Structure